Are you seeing a 504 gateway timeout error on your WordPress site?

 Your internet connection uses something called DNS servers.
 These servers help your computer connect to the different servers on the internet.

-Click on the Advanced button, and then select the DNS tab.
+Click on the ‘Advanced’ button, and then select the ‘DNS’ tab.

-You can change your DNS server address to 184.108.40.206 and 220.127.116.11 and apply changes.
+We recommend changing your DNS server address to 184.108.40.206 and 220.127.116.11 and applying the changes.

-6. Clean up your WordPress Database
+6. Clean Up Your WordPress Database

 A corrupt WordPress database may also trigger a 504 gateway timeout error.
 Don’t worry, your WordPress data is most likely safe.
-However, your database may need a little a bit of spring cleaning.
+However, your database may need a little bit of spring cleaning.

 This can be easily done by optimizing your WordPress database using phpMyAdmin or using a plugin like WP-Sweep.

 To test this, you need to deactivate all WordPress plugins via FTP.